mickymacirl/CI-P2-Fruit/README.md

 The navigation links on the navbar on each page were used to do this and were successful.

+## Footer Link Validation

+The footer was tested so that when a user clicks on the link for GitPod and Adobe Dreamweaver, the page should should open in a new browser window.

+**Test Steps:**

+    Open the corresponding browser and open the Match 2 Fruit Game website.
+    Click on the Gitpod and Adobe Dreamweaver links in the footer of the page.

+**Expected:**

+The link should open in a new window, to each of the websites.

+**Actual:**

+The link opened in a new window, to each of the websites.

 ## Form Testing

 ## Form Submit